Want to learn more?Click below for CCP Frequently Asked Questions

 Students in grades 7–12 who attend school in the state of Ohio may be eligible to participate in the College Credit Plus (CCP) program to earn free or low-cost college credits.
 Students wishing to participate in the CCP program through Edison State Community College must complete the admission steps listed below.
 In addition, non-public AND home-school students must complete the steps outlined for non-public school students and home-school students by the Ohio Department of Education.

-SUBMIT Letter of Intent The student and parent/guardian must attend high school CCP meeting to receive information about the CCP program.
+SUBMIT Letter of Intent The student and parent/guardian should plan to attend their high school's CCP meeting to receive information about the CCP program.
 Students must submit a Letter of Intent to their high school between February 15 and April 1.
 This letter informs the school district of the student's intent to participate in the CCP program the following school year.
 Many area high schools have a custom Letter of Intent tailored to the needs of the school district.
 See high school guidance counselor for additional information regarding the Letter of Intent.

 Non-public and home-school students must submit their signed letter of intent via email to CCPIntentletter@education.ohio.gov.
 The Letter of Intent for non-public school students and home-school students must be submitted between February 15 and April 1 to be eligible to receive funding for the following school year.